Bouvier Des Flandres Breed Summary

 These dogs have an extremely powerful presence and were originally bred to herd livestock in Belgium and France.
 They are known for their unique and impressive moustaches and beards, which give them a stern appearance.

 They are extremely kind and gentle by nature and have very even temperaments.
 For these reasons they make wonderful family pets, both here in the UK and in other parts of the world!

-Fun Fact: Ronald Reagan, former President of the United States, owned one of these doggies!
+Fun Fact: Ronald Reagan, former President of the United States, owned one of these dogs!

 Bouvier des Flandres translates from French to 'cow herder from Flandres' so it's really no shock that they were originally bred to herd cattle!
-However, they were also used for pulling carts and helping the farmers family in whatever way possible, so we can only assume they were developed as a matter of practicality.
-Although we don't officially know the ancestry of these doggies, it's thought the Bouvier des Flandres's ancestors may include Sheepdogs, Dutch Griffons and Barbets.
+However, they were also used for pulling carts and helping the farmers' family in whatever way possible, so we can only assume they were developed as a matter of practicality.
+Although we don't officially know their ancestry, it's thought the Bouvier des Flandres's ancestors may include Sheepdogs, Dutch Griffons and Barbets.
 During WW1 and 2 many of these guys were used as messenger and search dogs!
 They were officially recognised by the Kennel Club in 1929 with a breed standard being put in place in 1912.